cressie176/blog/_posts/2024-12-24-turn-the-team-around.md

 - Agile
 - Targets
 ---
 Targets can be a double-edged sword.
-Poorly conceived ones often encourage behaviours that prioritise metrics over real success.
+When poorly conceived they encourage behaviours that prioritise metrics over real success.
 For instance, setting a goal like "close 100 tickets this quarter" might push a team to focus on easy wins rather than meaningful work.
 However, I once encountered a target that broke this mould and completely shifted my perspective.
-It was when challenged to "make Portal a destination team."
+It was when challenged to "make Portal a destination team".

 At the time, the School Portal team had a poor reputation.
 Engineers were reluctant to join, citing a disjointed codebase and a team culture that, while professional, felt siloed and under immense pressure.
 David’s target wasn’t about deliverables; it was about creating a team environment where people wanted to be.
 Success would be measured by whether engineers were eager to join us.